Cryptim/Youtube-Nigerian-caption-translator/README.md

 The high-level process flow is illustrated below:

 1. User opens YouTube
 2. The **YouTube Caption Translator** extension activates
 3. Captions are detected via YouTube’s DOM or API
 4. User selects target language (e.g., Yoruba, Hausa, Igbo, Swahili, etc.)
-5. Captions are sent to **Awarri’s NTAtlas model**
+5. Captions are sent to your local N-ATLaS (llama-server) instance running on `http://127.0.0.1:8080`
-6. Translated text is received and rendered as subtitles
+6. Translated text is received from the local model and rendered as subtitles
 7. Translated captions appear in real-time on the video

 📊 The system flow diagram can be viewed in: